 Casper Aviation Platoon areas of operation from 1965 thru 1971.

-Casper Aircraft information is provided by the Vietnam Helicopter Pilot Association, VHPA.
+This complete list of the 173d ABN BDE | Casper Aviation Platoon aircraft information is provided by the Vietnam Helicopter Pilot Association, VHPA.

 OH-13S Sioux "Hot Stuff."
 Bien Hoa Airfield, 1965

 OH-13S Sioux "Hot Stuff".
 Bien Hoa Airfield, 1966

 UH-1H Iroquois "Huey."
 Dak To, 1967

 OH-6A Cayuse "Inferno Scout.”
 Central Highlands, 1968

 Headquarters & Headquarter Company - 173d Airborne Brigade also received four U.S. Army Unit Citations and Campaign Participation.
 For more information:Unit Awards

 PHOTO GALLERY:These Casper Aviation Platoon photo albums are a powerful collection of more than 1,000 pictures that historically documents our combat role and involvement during the Vietnam War from early 1965 thru 1971.

 Many of the Casper Aviation Platoon crew members were awarded some of the medals below during their tour of duty in Vietnam: The Silver Star, Distinguished Flying Cross, Bronze Star, Purple Heart, Air Medal, Army Commendation Medal, Good Conduct Medal, National Defense Medal, Vietnam Service Medal and the Republic of Vietnam Campaign Medal.